The return from the west : A humanist tale

 “No. Like seeing without your eyes.
 Creating internal forms with stillness and fire.
 Making your inner world more real than anything outside.”
 She paused.
 “So... no more cemeteries?”

-“No more need, the grave was the mirror.
+“No more need,” he smiled.
+“The grave was the mirror.
 Now you enter the space behind the mirror.”

 “Sounds... cleaner.”